CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardsunlimited.md

 Follow these steps to get ready to play:

  1. Place your site cards in your location deck.
-This deck should contain all of your Haven cards (i.e., Rivendell, Edhellond, Grey Havens, and Lórien).
+This deck should contain all of your Haven cards (i.e., Rivendell, Edhellond, Grey Havens, and Lorien).
 You may include any number of Haven cards, but only one of each non-Haven site card.
  2. Place between 25 and 50 Resource cards **and** an equal number of Hazard cards in your play deck (if you have fewer than 25 of either available, just use all of the cards you have).
 Only one of each “unique” card may be included.
 No more than three copies of any one non-unique card may be included.
  3. Place one to five starting characters (no Wizards) face down in front of you.
 The combined mind attributes (see [page 19](/rules-archive/the-wizards-unlimited#character-attributes)) of these characters must be 20 or less.
 You and your opponent reveal your characters simultaneously, placing any duplicated characters into your play decks.
 Then organize your starting characters into followers and companies and place them at Rivendell (i.e., place a Rivendell site card next to them).
  4. You _may_ assign up to two non-unique minor items to your starting characters (i.e., two items total, **not** two to each character).
 These items must come from cards that you have not already committed to your play deck.